-On April 20, 2020, the ACLU of New Hampshire filed a "friend of the court" brief before the New Hampshire Supreme Court arguing that New Hampshire's current system for funding public education is unconstitutional and violates Part II, Articles 5 and 83 of the New Hampshire Constitution.
+On April 20, 2020, the ACLU-NH filed a "friend of the court" brief before the New Hampshire Supreme Court arguing that New Hampshire's current system for funding public education is unconstitutional and violates Part II, Articles 5 and 83 of the New Hampshire Constitution.

 The brief also argues that New Hampshire's base adequacy aid award of approximately $3,700 per student is grossly inadequate, downshifts education costs to municipalities, and violates Part II, Article 83 of the New Hampshire Constitution.
 It is obvious that no student in New Hampshire can be educated at a cost of $3,700 per student.
 The State has not contested this.
 The State—which includes the Department of Education—had ample opportunity, with vast amounts of educational information in its possession, to try to establish before the Superior Court with affidavits and other evidence that New Hampshire students could be adequately educated at the sole cost of approximately $3,700 per student.
 The State apparently made little effort to do so.
 This failure is because the inadequacy of this regime is apparent.